get-glu/glu/docs/guides/gitops-overview.md

 <img src="/images/guides/gitops-pipeline/dashboard-welcome.png" alt="Dashboard Welcome Screen" />

-Head to the pipeline drop down at the top-left of the dashboard.
+Head to the pipeline dropdown at the top-left of the dashboard.
 Then select the `gitops-example-app` pipeline.

 <img src="/images/guides/gitops-pipeline/pipeline-selection-dropdown.png" alt="Pipeline selection dropdown" />

-You will notice there are three phase "oci", "staging" and "production".
+You will notice there are three phases "oci", "staging" and "production".

 <img src="/images/guides/gitops-pipeline/pipeline-dashboard-view.png" alt="Pipeline dashboard view" />